Seagate Technology (NASDAQ:STX) Given New $95.00 Price Target at Rosenblatt Securities

-Seagate Technology (NASDAQ:STX) had its price target lifted by Rosenblatt Securities from $90.00 to $95.00 in a report published on Friday, Price Targets.com reports.
-Rosenblatt Securities currently has a buy rating on the data storage provider’s stock.
+Seagate Technology (NASDAQ:STX) had its price objective boosted by Rosenblatt Securities from $90.00 to $95.00 in a research report sent to investors on Thursday, Benzinga reports.
+They currently have a buy rating on the data storage provider’s stock.

-STX has been the topic of a number of other research reports.
-Barclays raised their price target on Seagate Technology from $65.00 to $70.00 and gave the stock an underweight rating in a research report on Friday.
-Argus raised their price objective on Seagate Technology from $75.00 to $86.00 and gave the company a buy rating in a research note on Monday, March 22nd.
-Cowen raised Seagate Technology from a market perform rating to an outperform rating and raised their price objective for the company from $66.00 to $95.00 in a research note on Tuesday, March 23rd.
-Bank of America raised Seagate Technology from an underperform rating to a buy rating and set a $90.00 price objective on the stock in a research note on Thursday, February 18th.
-Finally, Zacks Investment Research lowered Seagate Technology from a buy rating to a hold rating and set a $86.00 price objective on the stock. in a research note on Monday, April 19th.
-Four equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating and eleven have issued a buy rating to the company’s stock.
-The company currently has a consensus rating of Hold and a consensus target price of $77.75.
+STX has been the subject of a number of other reports.
+Deutsche Bank Aktiengesellschaft upped their price objective on Seagate Technology from $70.00 to $80.00 and gave the stock a hold rating in a report on Thursday.
+Bank of America upgraded Seagate Technology from an underperform rating to a buy rating and set a $90.00 price objective for the company in a report on Thursday, February 18th.
+Citigroup upped their price objective on Seagate Technology from $75.00 to $85.00 in a report on Friday, April 23rd.
+Northland Securities upped their price objective on Seagate Technology from $75.00 to $85.00 and gave the stock an outperform rating in a report on Thursday, February 25th.
+Finally, Royal Bank of Canada upped their price objective on Seagate Technology from $52.00 to $61.00 and gave the stock a sector perform rating in a report on Friday, January 22nd.
+Four investment analysts have rated the stock with a sell rating, nine have given a hold rating and eleven have given a buy rating to the company.
+The stock currently has a consensus rating of Hold and an average target price of $77.75.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, July 7th.
-Shareholders of record on Wednesday, May 12th will be issued a $0.67 dividend.
-The ex-dividend date of this dividend is Tuesday, May 11th.
-This represents a $2.68 dividend on an annualized basis and a yield of 3.01%.
-Seagate Technology’s payout ratio is currently 58.64%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, July 7th.
+Investors of record on Wednesday, May 12th will be given a $0.67 dividend.
+The ex-dividend date is Tuesday, May 11th.
+This represents a $2.68 annualized dividend and a yield of 2.89%.
+Seagate Technology’s dividend payout ratio is currently 58.64%.

 Seagate Technology plc provides data storage technology and solutions in Singapore, the United States, the Netherlands, and internationally.
 The company offers hard disk and solid state drives, including serial advanced technology attachment, serial attached SCSI, and non-volatile memory express products; solid state hybrid drives; and storage subsystems.